-Classes end but teams and clubs don’t have to.
+The other upside—classes will eventually come to an end, but teams and clubs don’t have to.
 There are local softball teams that have been playing for years.
 Somewhere there’s a thumb war club that’s been meeting every third Saturday since 1934.

-There are people out there who share your passions, you just have to find them.
+There are people out there who share your passions; you just have to find them.
 And you will if you keep at it.